- About Us

 A newsletter is sent to parents (usually by email – please ensure we have your details) weekly.
 Curriculum Newsletters are also sent home to parents once a term.
 Parents are often sent texts to remind them of events taking place during the week.

 How can I organise a ‘Hot School Meal’ for my child?

-Hot school meals are provided by Cygnet Catering.
-An order form is available from Reception.
+Hot school meals are provided by Chartwells.
 Orders can be placed for a particular day, week or half term.
-All orders have to be received by Reception on the Tuesday (9:00 am) in the week prior to the week that the meals are required.
-Meals cost £2.35 per day.
-There is an option of main meal, vegetarian meal or jacket potato meal.
+All orders are made via Parentpay and must be completed by midnight on the Tuesday two weeks prior to when they are required.
+Meals cost £2.85 per day.
+There is an option of main meal, vegetarian meal, jacket potato meal, cheese or ham sandwich.

 Is my child entitled to a ‘Free School Meal’ ?

 All children in Early Years, Year 1 and Year 2 are entitled to a free school meal, regardless of status.
 This must be ordered in advance (see above).

 Children in Years 3, 4, 5 and 6 may be entitled to a free school meal if their parents are in receipt of one of the these benefits :